hungdtrn/llm_lib/README.md

 Examples are provided in examples/

 ## 3. Download model
+The library current supports loading:
+- LLM models with default weights
+- LLM models with 8bit and 4bit quantization.

 You can automatically download a model from HuggingFace (HF) using `download_model.py`
 ```bash
 python download-model.py organization/model